propavingk/LamportLens/ROADMAP.md

 - A streaming mode for snapshots larger than memory, processing the file in chunks with the same aggregates.
-- Optional slot metadata in the header, so a report can name the slot it
+- Optional slot metadata in the header, so a report can name the slot it describes instead of only the file it read.
+- A documented capture recipe for one RPC method, so the README can link to a script that produces the format honestly for at least one provider.